The Geometer's Sketchpad

 The Geometer's Sketchpad is a commercial interactive geometry software program for exploring Euclidean geometry, algebra, calculus, and other areas of mathematics.
 It was created as part of the NSF-funded Visual Geometry Project led by Eugene Klotz and Doris Schattschneider from 1986 to 1991 at Swarthmore College.
-Nicholas Jackiw, a student at the time, was the original designer and programmer of the software, and inventor of its trademarked "Dynamic Geometry" approach; he later moved to Key Curriculum Press, KCP Technologies, and McGraw-Hill Education to continue ongoing design and implementation of the software over multiple major releases and hardware platforms.
-Present versions run Microsoft Windows and MacOS Ventura.
-It also runs on Linux under Wine with a few bugs.
+Nicholas Jackiw, a student at the time, was the original designer and programmer of the software, and inventor of its trademarked "Dynamic Geometry" approach; he later moved to Key Curriculum Press and KCP Technologies to continue ongoing design and implementation of the software over multiple major releases and hardware platforms.
+Aside from Mac and Windows, it also runs on Linux under Wine with a few bugs.
 There was also a version developed for the TI-89 and TI-92 series of Calculators.
 In June 2019, McGraw-Hill announced that it would no longer sell new licenses.
-Nonetheless, a license-free 64-bit version of Mac Sketchpad that is compatible with the latest Apple silicon chips is available.
-A license-free Windows version of the software is also available.
-The Sketchpad Repository contains over 200 videos, with Sketchpad and Web Sketchpad tutorials as well as an archive of Sketchpad webinars that were offered by Key Curriculum Press.
+Nonetheless, a free field-test edition of Sketchpad is available for Mac and Windows.
+The YouTube Sketchpad Repository contains over 250 videos, with Sketchpad and Web Sketchpad tutorials as well as an archive of Sketchpad webinars that were offered by Key Curriculum Press.